First-Generation Mentorship

 Post-secondary studies are an exciting and extraordinary milestone.
 For students who don't have parents or family members who have previously attended university, having guidance from someone who has been there before can be especially helpful.

-First-Generation mentorship provides students access to a community of peers, as well as contextualized academic advising, resources, and events.
+First-Generation Mentorship provides students access to a community of peers, as well as contextualized academic advising, resources, and events.
 These supports can not only aid in their transition to university life, but also help them succeed throughout their post-secondary journey.

 Decorative